Barriers to Complexity-Theoretic Proofs that "AGI" Using Machine Learning is Impossible: Incorrect Reduction from Perfect-vs-Chance to AI-by-Learning

 \section{Incorrect Reduction from Perfect-vs-Chance \\to AI-by-Learning}

-The key issue in the paper is whether the distribution $\mathcal{D}$ in the AI-by-Learning problem is an arbitrary distribution or a distribution $(s, b)\sim \mathcal{D}$, the distribution of situation-behavior tuples.
-If the distribution is arbitrary, the ``AI-by-Learning" problem is misnamed: it is the general problem of learning a function from examples.
-On the other hand, if $\mathcal{D}$ is a distribution of situation-behavior tuples, as described on p.
+The key issue in the paper is whether the distribution $\mathcal{D}$ in the AI-by-Learning problem is an arbitrary polytime-sampleable distribution or a distribution $(s, b)\sim \mathcal{D}$, the distribution of situation-behaviour tuples.
+If the distribution is (polytime-sampleable) arbitrary, the ``AI-by-Learning" problem is misnamed: it is the general problem of learning a tractable function from examples.
+On the other hand, if $\mathcal{D}$ is a distribution of situation-behaviour tuples, as described on p.
 6 (bottom), then the problem is arguably appropriately-named, but it was not demonstrated that Perfect-vs-Chance reduces to the problem.

 In the informal presentation on p.
-6, the authors assume a learning machine $\mathcal{M}$ that is able to learn from examples to approximately map $s$ to $b$ when $(s, b)\sim \mathcal{D}$, the distribution of situation-behavior tuples.
+6, the authors assume a learning machine $\mathcal{M}$ that is able to learn from examples to approximately map $s$ to $b$ when $(s, b)\sim \mathcal{D}$, the distribution of situation-behaviour tuples.
 They use this learning machine on instances of Perfect-vs-Chance and a different distribution $\mathcal{D}$.
-However, it can happen (in fact, conditional on such a learning machine existing at all, it is likely) that the learning machine $\mathcal{M}$ works on data samples from $\mathcal{D}$, the distribution of situations-behaviors, but not on the identically-named arbitrary distribution $\mathcal{D}$ in the ``formalized" version of AI-by-Learning and in the appendix.
+However, it can happen that the learning machine $\mathcal{M}$ works on data samples from $\mathcal{D}$, the distribution of situations-behaviours, but not on the identically-named arbitrary polytime-sampleable distribution $\mathcal{D}$ in the ``formalized" version of AI-by-Learning and in the appendix.

-The proof would work if the reduction were to a version of AI-by-Learning where the distribution $\mathcal{D}$ is arbitrary rather than being a distribution of situation-human behavior tuples.
-However, if that were the case, the intractability of AI-by-Learning would only imply that there are functions that are not learnable.
-That fact is well-known~\cite{valiant1984theory}.
+The proof would work if the reduction were to a version of AI-by-Learning where the distribution $\mathcal{D}$ is (polytime-sampleable) arbitrary rather than a distribution of situation-human behaviour tuples.
+However, if that were the case, the intractability of AI-by-Learning would only imply that there are tractable functions that are not learnable.
+As a stylized fact, this is well-known~\cite{valiant1984theory}.

-In the Appendix, it is stated that AI-by-Learning will have a mechanism $\mathcal{M}$ that will learn ``regardless of the distribution $\mathcal{D}$".
+In the Appendix of \cite{van2024reclaiming}, it is stated that AI-by-Learning will have a mechanism $\mathcal{M}$ that will learn ``regardless of the distribution $\mathcal{D}$".
 If the definition of AI-by-Learning is as in the Appendix and the formalized version, the proof can go through; however, AI-by-Learning in that case is ``Ability to approximately learn an arbitrary function from examples," a much stronger construct than AI-by-Learning that doesn't correspond to the concept introduced in the main paper.